pavluchenkor/iDryer-Unit/readme_en.md

 i2c_software_scl_pin: gpio19
 ```

-**Note:** If you use a different temperature or humidity sensor, check the Klipper documentation for the appropriate configuration.
+**Note:** If you are using a different temperature or humidity sensor, check the Klipper documentation for the appropriate configuration.

-### G-code Macros
+### G-Code Macros

-To control the drying process with the ability to set temperatures for different materials, use the following macros:
+To control the drying process with the ability to set the temperature for different materials, use the following macros:

 ```ini
 [gcode_macro iDryer_OFF]